Republicans rebel against mask requirement in House chamber - WTMJ

 After Tuesday’s votes, several of the Republicans who declined to wear a mask gathered outside the Capitol for a group picture.

-Massie tweeted: “We’ve had enough.
-We are refusing to wear our masks on the floor during this vote in spite of Pelosi’s threat to take $500 from each of us.
-Her rule is not based on science.”
+Roy said that if any lawmakers or staff members have concerns, they have the ability to get vaccinated and to wear a mask.
+Meanwhile, he said the availability of vaccines and the data about their effectiveness shows “that we can engage out in the world” and Americans should see their lawmakers doing that.

-“Proud to join @RepThomasMassie to stand up for every student and every hard working American wanting the insanity to end,” Roy tweeted.
+“Contrary to some people’s public view and the caricature of myself and others, I’m not looking to, you know, nuke the place,” Roy said.
+“What I’m looking to do is raise issues, consistently sort of push back and represent my constituents who are tired of this.”

 Taylor-Greene took to the House floor again on Wednesday without her mask.
-She positioned herself in a chair behind the Republican lawmakers who spoke on the floor, which ensured she would be seen by television viewers watching the proceedings.
+She remained in the chamber for much of the day and at times positioned herself in a chair behind the Republican lawmakers who spoke on the floor, which ensured she would be seen by television viewers.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.